masagrator/PortalNXSideLoader/README.md

 Game supports vscripts.

 Modifying source code is unsupported for this mod.
 You would need to make your own hooks manually.

-Mods need to have properly optimized CPU code, otherwise Switch will be choking.

-Example of properly optimized mod:
-- Portal Reloaded

-Example of badly optimized mod:
-- Portal Stories: Mel

 # How this works?